Bipartisan group of House lawmakers introduces legislation targeting tech giants

 House investigation faults Amazon, Apple, Facebook and Google for engaging in anti-competitive monopoly tactics

-“Right now, unregulated tech monopolies have too much power over our economy,” Rep. David N. Cicilline, D-R.I., the chair of the House antitrust panel, said in a statement.
+“Right now, unregulated tech monopolies have too much power over our economy,” Rep. David N. Cicilline (D-R.I.) chairman of the House antitrust panel, said in a statement.
 “They are in a unique position to pick winners and losers, destroy small businesses, raise prices on consumers, and put folks out of work.
 Our agenda will level the playing field and ensure the wealthiest, most powerful tech monopolies play by the same rules as the rest of us.”

-The most controversial of the bills, the Ending Platform Monopolies Act, would make it illegal for major tech platform to operate another line of business that creates a conflict of interest.
+The most controversial of the bills, the Ending Platform Monopolies Act, would make it illegal for major tech platforms to operate another line of business that creates a conflict of interest.
 That could spell trouble for Amazon, which operates a major e-commerce marketplace but also competes in it as a seller of many products itself.
 House investigators concluded last year that Amazon was incentivized “to exploit its access to competing sellers’ data and information.”
 (Amazon CEO Jeff Bezos owns The Washington Post.)

 The legislation could also potentially affect Google, which operates its own video-streaming service, YouTube, as well as a search engine that ranks the results of videos from around the Internet.
-The bill is co-sponsored by Rep. Pramila Jayapal (D-Wash.), whose state is home to Amazon, and Rep. Lance Gooden (R-Texas).
+The bill is co-sponsored by Rep. Pramila Jayapal (D-Wash.), whose state is home to Amazon, and Rep. Lance Gooden (R-Tex.).

 The American Innovation and Choice Online Act, co-sponsored by Cicilline and Gooden, would prohibit tech giants from giving their own products and services preference over rivals, an issue that congressional investigators found smaller competitors raised again and again as they probed the tech giants.
 That could have implications across the industry, especially as lawmakers and courts examine allegations that Apple has abused its control of iPhone and iPad operating systems to harm competition.

 Another bill, the Platform Competition and Opportunity Act, would prohibit tech magnates from snapping up rising competitors.
 The House investigation exposed Facebook emails, memos and other once-secret company records that showed that the social network sought to acquire “its competitive threats to maintain and expand its dominance.”
-Rep. Hakeem Jeffries (D-N.Y.) and Rep. Ken Buck (Colo.), the top Republican on the House antitrust panel, co-sponsored that measure.
+Reps.
+Hakeem Jeffries (D-N.Y.) and Ken Buck (Colo.), the top Republican on the House antitrust panel, co-sponsored that measure.

 The package also includes two bills that are similar to proposals already put forth in the Senate.
-The Merger Filing Fee Modernization Act, sponsored by Rep. Joe Neguse (D-Colo.) and Rep. Victoria Spartz (R-Ind.), would update filing fees to ensure there’s more funding for the country’s top antitrust enforcers, the Federal Trade Commission and Department of Justice.
+The Merger Filing Fee Modernization Act, sponsored by Reps.
+Joe Neguse (D-Colo.) and Victoria Spartz (R-Ind.), would update filing fees to ensure there’s more funding for the country’s top antitrust enforcers, the Federal Trade Commission and Justice Department.
 The Senate this week passed similar legislation as part of a broader bill to address U.S. competitiveness with China.

 Reps.
 Mary Gay Scanlon (D-Pa.) and Burgess Owens (R-Utah) are sponsoring a bill that aims to make it easier for people to use different tech services together, or move their data to a rival service.
-The Augmenting Compatability and Competition by Enabling Service Switching Act is similar to interoperability legislation introduced by Sen. Mark R. Warner (D-Va.) and Sen. Josh Hawley (R-Mo.) in the last Congress.
+The Augmenting Compatibility and Competition by Enabling Service Switching Act is similar to interoperability legislation introduced by Sens.
+Mark R. Warner (D-Va.) and Josh Hawley (R-Mo.) in the last Congress.

-Tech companies are likely to fight the legislation, which would result in seismic changes for their current business practices.
-Before they were even introduced, Netchoice, which represents Amazon, Google, Facebook and other tech companies, said the measures would “kneecap” American companies and undermine American innovation amid increasing concerns about the competitive threat posed by China.
+Tech companies are likely to fight the legislation, which would result in seismic changes for their business practices.
+Before they were even introduced, NetChoice, which represents Amazon, Google, Facebook and other tech companies, said the measures would “kneecap” American companies and undermine American innovation amid increasing concerns about the competitive threat posed by China.

 “At the same time Congress is looking to boost American innovation and cybersecurity, lawmakers should not pass legislation that would cede ground to foreign competitors and open up American data to dangerous and untrustworthy actors,” Carl Szabo, vice president and general counsel at NetChoice, said in a statement.

-Though Republicans and Democrats are working together on the legislation, they have diverging motivations for regulating the tech giants.
+Although Republicans and Democrats are working together on the legislation, they have diverging motivations for regulating the tech giants.
 Democrats have long pushed for greater reforms to antitrust law to address growing economic concentration.
 Republicans meanwhile have focused more narrowly on the tech industry, especially as they raise concerns that the tech giants have stifled their voices online.
 The tech companies have denied those claims, but Buck alluded to them in his statement of support for the bills, saying the companies abused their dominance to “censor speech.”

 “This legislation breaks up Big Tech’s monopoly power to control what Americans see and say online, and fosters an online market that encourages innovation and provides American small businesses with a fair playing field,” he said in the statement.
 “Doing nothing is not an option, we just act now.”